-One view about what occurred claims that Joshua 10:12-14 is figurative language and describes only what Joshua and the Israelites imagined.
+One view about what occurred claims that Joshua 10:12-14 used figurative language and described only what Joshua and the Israelites imagined.
 Supposedly, Joshua was too tired.
-The day seemed long and in excitement, he wrote poetically.
-It only seemed like the sun stood still because the day was long.
+The day seemed long and in his excitement, he wrote poetically.
+It only seemed like the sun stood still to Joshua because the day was so long.

 This view is rejected for two reasons.
 First, there is a better explanation which will be presented later.
-The second reason this view is rejected is that such a view has a low view of the Bible, which God wrote by His Holy Spirit.
-It is a low view of what was actually recorded because God does not lie.
+The second reason for rejecting this view is that such a view has a low view of the Bible, since God wrote it by His Holy Spirit.
+It is a low view since God does not lie.
 Since He wrote the Bible, the words are true.

 . . .
 God is not a man, that He should lie . . .
 Numbers 23:19 (NASB)

 . . .
 God, who cannot lie . . .
 Titus 1:2 (NASB)

 The conclusion is: this is not figurative language.